Report an Error

 We recommend the NVIDIA GeForce GT 130 Mac Edition for gaming with highest details at resolutions up to, and including, 1280x720.

-Being a single-slot card, its power draw is rated at 75 W maximum.
+Being a single-slot card, the NVIDIA GeForce GT 130 Mac Edition draws power from 1x 6-pin power connectors, with power draw rated at 75 W maximum.
 Display outputs include: 2x DVI, 1x S-Video.
 GeForce GT 130 Mac Edition is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 229 mm in length, and features a single-slot cooling solution.

 ||Dec 12th, 2008